anthonydiazz/Helpdesk_Simulation/README.md

 - Mapped a Z: drive to \\Server2022\Personal\bwayne

-Now the next time he logs in he will have access to his persona drive
+Now the next time he logs in he will have access to his personal drive

+As for the finance drive  you would map it differenctly, you would need to connect remotely and created it from his PC , BY going to this PC ---> Map network drive and then type in \\Server2022\Finance --> and map it to the A: drive

 ![Install Requests](./project2/solv1.6.png)